guilhermef/pi_weatherstation/README.md

 source .env/bin/activate

-pip install -e .[st7789,bme680] # this will install the core dependencies and the dependencies for the screen st7789 and the sensor bme680
+# this will install the core dependencies
+# and the dependencies for the screen st7789 and the sensor bme680

+pip install -e .[st7789,bme680]

 #run